Approximations of countably-infinite linear programs over bounded measure spaces: Motivating problems revisited

 In the case of a unique stationary distribution $\pi$, Corollary~\ref{cor:optimal}$(iii)$ yields converging approximations $\rho^r$ of $\pi$.
 Furthermore, Corollary~\ref{uniqueth4} yields converging approximations $l^r_\psi$ of $\pi$ with computable error bounds.

 In the non-unique case, there exist several \emph{ergodic distributions} $\pi_i$, each with support on a disjoint subset of the state space called a closed communicating class $\cal{C}_i$.
-Because the set of stationary distributions is the set of all convex combinations of the ergodic distributions, applying Corollary~\ref{cor:optimal}$(ii)$ with $f:=1_x$ for any state $x$ inside the class $\cal{C}_i$, we obtain converging approximations $\rho^{*r}$ of $\pi_i$.
-The schemes developed here are applied extensively to compute the stationary distributions of continuous-time chains in~\cite{Kuntz2017}.
+Because the set of stationary distributions equals that of all convex combinations of the ergodic distributions~\cite[Theorems~17.10,~43.19]{Kuntz2020}, Corollary~\ref{cor:optimal}$(ii)$ and Remark~\ref{rem:up} show that the optimal points $\rho^{*r}$ of~\eqref{eq:favet2} (with $f:=1_x$ for any state $x$ inside the class $\cal{C}_i$) form converging approximations of $\pi_i$.

+The schemes developed here are applied extensively to compute the stationary distributions of continuous-time chains in~\cite{Kuntz2019}.